Cambridge Mind Technologies crowdfunds Cami for progress

 Supporting adults

 In the UK alone, 1 in 4 adults experience mental health issues annually.
 1 in 6 adults experience common mental health disorders at any given time.
-Over 25% of adults report high levels of stress, especially from work or finances
+Over 25% of adults report high levels of stress, especially from work or finances.

 Current Support in the UK: The UK has various mental health services, but they face challenges for those needing immediate, flexible, or personalised and localised care.